DotBow/Blender-Launcher/docs/mkdocs/settings.md

+<style>body {text-align: justify}</style>

 # Settings

 ## Settings Window

-To open the **Settings Window** use button with gear icon on top left of the **Main Window**.\
+To open the **Settings Window** use button with gear icon on top left of the **Main Window**.
 All changes saved automatically.

 ## Library Folder

-**Library Folder** - a directory on hard drive, where all downloaded builds are stored. \
-For detailed information check [Library Folder](wiki#Library-Folder) page.
+**Library Folder** - a directory on hard drive, where all downloaded builds are stored.
+For detailed information check [Library Folder](library_folder.md) page.

 ## System

 ### Taskbar Icon Color

-Determines the color of the **Blender Launcher** icon in taskbar so it is both readable in light and dark system themes. \
+Determines the color of the **Blender Launcher** icon in taskbar so it is both readable in light and dark system themes.
 To apply changes application should be restarted.

 ### Launch When System Starts [Windows only]

 Determines if **Blender Launcher** will run when system starts.

+### Show Tray Icon

+Toggles visibility of tray icon.
+If option is disabled, **Blender Launcher** will shut down after closing its **Main Window**.

 ### Launch Minimized To Tray